linode/ai-quickstart-mistral/README.md

-# AI Quickstart - Minstral LLM
+# AI Quickstart - Mistral LLM

 Deploy a complete, pre-configured AI inference stack with both a chat UI and an OpenAI-compatible API endpoint in minutes on Linode GPU instances.